Source code hierarchy

 Select the desired class in the Project tool window or open it in the editor.

-From the main menu, selector just press Ctrl+H.
+In the main menu, go toor just press Ctrl+H.

 Build a method hierarchy